Millom: Health

-Primary health care is provided at the town's 'community' hospital.
+Primary health care is provided at the town's community hospital.
 It also provides some clinics, physiotherapy, podiatry and has a small x-ray facility.
-The inpatients occupy one ward spanning a six- (now five-) bed bay, a four-bed bay, twin and single rooms.
+The in-patients occupy one ward spanning a six- (now five-) bed bay, a four-bed bay, twin and single rooms.
 The hospital does not offer A+E service nor any other 'drop-in' healthcare services.
 The nearest A+E (Accident and Emergency) service is at Furness General Hospital 23 mi away by road at Barrow-in-Furness.

 Religious sites

 Millom's original parish church is Holy Trinity, a grade I listed building dating to the 12th century.
 In 1877 the growth of the town required the building of another church and architects Paley and Austin were commissioned to build St George's, a Grade II Listed building.
+It contains an impressive memorial window to Norman Nicholson by the stained-glass artist Christine Boyce.
 There are also Roman Catholic, Baptist and Methodist churches and a community church.
 Jehovah's Witnesses also have a Kingdom Hall in the town.